blsparks/Sacramento_Housing_Power_BI_Dashboard/README.md

 ## Key Insights
 - Apartments generally have smaller average rents
 - Houses have higher average prices per square foot.
-- Neighborhoods like Midtown and Downtown show the highest average rents.
+- Neighborhoods like Davis and Woodland show the highest average rents.
 - Number of bedrooms and property type significantly impact rent.
 - Number of bathrooms does not show correlation with price besides the jump from 1 to 2.